-This work combines MRA and TC in a new analysis framework with increased capacity to provide a more comprehensive view of the inter-data relations at short and long time scales.
-TC (or CDF) rescaling can be exploited at individual scales to reduce scale-specific multiplicative biases, and provide "prior" knowledge of noise for calibrating a WT-based de-noising filter.
-As a demonstration-ofprinciple, these methods are applied to SM data from in situ and satellite sensors and a land surface model.
-Using MRA, we found that the three data exhibit significantly different wavelet spectra and variable degrees of agreement at different time scales.
-At fine scales, the contribution of noise is most prominent, undermining the correlation between the data sets.
-By contrast, the biases are most apparent at coarse scales.
-Further, these biases are non-systematic across time scales at the study region and across spatial locations over Australia.
-And, the signal-to-noise ratios vary with scales and between the various data, pointing to the need to use correction schemes that are capable of handling such complexities.
+This work combines MRA and TC in a new analysis framework with increased capacity to provide a more comprehensive view of the inter-data relations on short and long timescales.
+TC (or CDF) rescaling can be exploited on individual scales to reduce scale-specific multiplicative biases, and provide "prior" knowledge of noise for calibrating a WTbased de-noising filter.
+As a demonstration of principle, these methods are applied to SM data from in situ and satellite sensors and a land surface model.
+Using MRA, we found that the three data exhibit significantly different wavelet spectra and variable degrees of agreement on different timescales.
+On fine scales, the contribution of noise is most prominent, undermining the correlation between the data sets.
+By contrast, the biases are most apparent on coarse scales.
+Furthermore, these biases are non-systematic across timescales in the study region and across spatial locations over Australia, and the signal-to-noise ratios vary with scales and between the various data, pointing to the need to use correction schemes that are capable of handling such complexities.

 These observations raised concerns about the possible inadequate treatment of SM data in the linear regime, even with anomaly/seasonal decomposition.
-Scale-by-scale linear rescaling based on a MRA-TC analysis framework offers a more comprehensive treatment of different biases at different scales, but error characteristics are found to be modified by variable rescaling and can lead to undesirable noise amplification.
-The method of removing biases and noise at individual scales offers a remedy, although few caveats should be noted.
+Scale-by-scale linear rescaling based on a MRA-TC analysis framework offers a more comprehensive treatment of different biases on different scales, but error characteristics are found to be modified by variable rescaling, and can lead to undesirable noise amplification.
+The method of removing biases and noise on individual scales offers a remedy, although a few caveats should be noted.
 First, TC analysis requires a strong instrument and large sample, and in cases where these prerequisites are not met, we resort to sub-optimal estimation and rescaling methods.
 Second, the issue of non-stationarity in errors and scaling has not been addressed so far, and this can lead to biased estimates of the correction parameters for rescaling and de-noising.
 Despite this, DWT offers additional degree of freedom in translation parameter k to accommodate nonstationarity.
 Third, given the theoretic viewpoint presented in this work, further evaluations based on assimilation of data treated by different schemes are still warranted to assess their practical impacts.
 Notwithstanding these factors, MRA-TC analysis can be an important tool to allow better characterisation of the inter-sensor differences and to develop more effective strategies in harmonising a broad range of observational data records in oceanography and hydrometeorology.